-There will also be an invited panel presentation led by Benjamin Marlin of the University of Massachusetts, Amherst as well as submitted papers and posters on various aspects of digital health including deep learning, observational studies, predictive modelling, translational informatics, patient engagement and health behavior.
+There will also be an invited panel presentation led by Amar Das of IBM Research and Fei Wang of Cornell University as well as submitted papers and posters on various aspects of digital health including deep learning, observational studies, predictive modelling, translational informatics, patient engagement and health behavior.

 There will be ample time for less formal interactions during lunch, as well as during the poster session and breaks.

 We invite submissions of abstracts describing all aspects of

 research relating to design and implementation of AI in Healthcare Delivery.